gustavo-ribeiro-santiago/real-time-bus-tracker-rj/README.md

 Access Web App [here](gustavo-ribeiro-santiago.github.io/real-time-bus-tracker-rj) or clone this repository and open 'index.html' to run this web app.

+## Roadmap of future improvements

+- Include "Loading..." message until it fetches bus locations data for the first time.
+- Include dropdown for filtering specific bus lines on the map
+- Include information about each bus lines' routes, if available to retrieve this information somewhere else

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.